Lámh

 The benefits of using Lámh

-• Signs, being visual, can be easier for your child to remember.
+• Signs, being visual, may be easier for your child to remember.

 • Signs emphasise small differences in the sounds of spoken words, for example, between ‘sleep’ and ‘sweet’, or ‘dog’ and ‘doll’.